 - Can landlords withhold security deposits?

 Yes.
 Landlords can use the deposit to cover nonpayment of rent, abandonment of the premises, or nonpayment of utility charges, repair work, or cleaning contracted for by the tenant.
-C.R.S. § 38-12-103(1)
+Landlord cannot retain a security deposit to cover normal wear and tear.
+(C.R.S. § 38-12-103(1)).

 - Are landlords required to itemize damages and fees deducted from security deposits?